phexusmath/DevBuild/README.md

 most games are now broken because of that fact essential scripts (ytgame.js,poki-sdk.js , yandex-sdk.js) is not loading properly.
 When you see these scripts be loaded, modify it go to phexusmath.github.io/files/script-name.js.

-Some of the youtube playables games are broken.
-I can fix them all when i get home so dont even tip dawg.

 How to add games to the files.

 Step one find a game from github.